deercreeklabs/f1-seller-client/seller.md

 ```php
 int setStockQuantity(int $sku, int $qty)
 ```
 Sets the stock quantity of a single SKU.
+Note that this method should not be used in a loop for bulk quantity updates, as the [setStockQuantities](#setstockquantities) is much more efficient for bulk updates.
 #### Parameters
 * sku: An integer representing the SKU.
 * qty: An integer representing the stock quantity to be set.